Topic: enterprise systems

 Chatbots can save up to 30% in customer support costs.
 (Invespcro)

-Chatbots in recruitment
+Chatbots are becoming key workers in recruitment

 Like any business activity, there are plenty of opportunities to employ chatbots in the recruitment discipline.
 One of the areas where they are useful is early on in the recruitment process, when hiring managers want to determine the best way to source talent.
 Chatbots can perform a useful role in the triage of requirements to determine the best way to get a job done, instead of hiring managers assuming that employing someone on a full time contract is the go-to option.